 We provide advice and information on employment issues relating to the mental ill health of NHS staff.
 Our managers’ guide on supporting workplace mental health has been divided in to two sections to help managers provide support to their staff:

-We also have resources such as:
+NHS Employers also have resources such as:

 To support World Mental Health Day, we produced two podcasts featuring the thoughts of Emma Mamo, head of workplace wellbeing at MIND and Jon Bartlett, a coach and consultant who specialises in emotional health and wellbeing.